What This Course Covers

 1. Study your vocab packet 10-15 minutes a night.

-3. Make being here at school (or signed-in if from home) a priority.
+4. Make being here at school a priority.
 You can't learn if you aren't present.

-4. Check my teacher website often for assignments, quiz/test dates, and due dates.
+5. Check my teacher website often for assignments, quiz/test dates, new vocab words, and due dates.

-5. Be prepared.
-Bring your binder and a pen EVERY DAY, and also your textbook when asked to.
+6. Be prepared.
+Bring your binder, your blank and completed vocab packet, and a pen EVERY DAY; also your textbook when asked to.